 Dark mode is the new light mode.
+No seriously.

 Every email marketer knows how much effort goes into ensuring emails are pixel perfect.
 So the thought of an email client inverting your text and background colors willy nilly is a scary one — the dangers of dark mode are real!

 The most basic implication has to do with accessibility.
 What if folks can no longer read the copy in your email?
 (Spoiler: We found cases where this happened.)
 Worse, what if your call to action is hidden?
 (Spoiler: We found evidence of this, too).